Phil Ruffin: Trump University settlement payment

 In February 2019, during a meeting of the US House Committee on Oversight and Reform, Congresswoman Jackie Speier suggested "a Kansan", later revealed to be Ruffin, had paid $25 million to satisfy Trump's liability in the Trump University judgement.
 Ruffin admitted to paying Trump $28 million in 2018, but claimed it was for "back-fees" related to Trump International Hotel Las Vegas and unrelated to the Trump University case.

 Personal life

 Ruffin has been married three times.
 He has three children with his second wife Lynne: Daughter Michelle Ruffin-Stein runs the Wichita Marriott which he owns; his son Chris Ruffin runs Wichita Hyatt which he owns; and his son Phil Ruffin Jr. runs Harper Trucks Inc. a hand truck manufacturer.
 On January 6, 2008, the then-72-year-old Ruffin married the then-26-year-old supermodel and Miss Ukraine 2004 title holder Oleksandra Nikolayenko.
-They have two children: Rizzard William Ruffin (born April 2010) and daughter Malena (born 2013).
-Ruffin funded "an organic food and learning initiative" at the Alexander Dawson School at Rainbow Mountain, which his two youngest children attend.
+They have two children: Richard William Ruffin (born April 2010) and daughter Malena (born 2013).
+Ruffin funded "an organic food and learning initiative" at the Alexander Dawson School at Rainbow Mountain.

 Ruffin appeared on the 7th season of GSN's High Stakes Poker.